magento/magento2/app/code/Magento/AsynchronousOperations/README.md

 # Magento_AsynchronousOperations module

-This component is designed  to provide response for client who launched the bulk operation as soon as possible and postpone handling of operations moving them to background handler.
+This component is designed to provide a response for a client that launched the bulk operation as soon as possible and postpone handling of operations moving them to the background handler.

 ## Installation details